JobMZachariah/Space-Chicken/README.md

 # Space-Chicken
-A 3D flying game where you take control of a Dragon or Chicken
+A 3D flying game where you take control of a Dragon or Chicken Using Mouse Clicks